Skylake-dev/Notes/Machine Learning/Machine Learning.md

 What is important in determining the size of `H`?
 Before that, some concepts:

 - dichotomy: given a set `S` of points a dichotomy is a partition of that set `S` in 2 disjunct subsets
-- shattering: we say that a set `S` is shattered by an hypothesis space `H` if and only if for every dichotomy in `S` there exist some hypothesis in `H` consistent with this dichotomy.
+- shattering: we say that a set `S` is shattered by an hypothesis space `H` if and only if for every dichotomy in `S` there exist some hypotheses in `H` consistent with this dichotomy.
 Basically `H` is shattering `S` if it is able to perfectly classify  all the examples in `S` independently of how they are labelled.

 This encodes the flexibilty of the hypothesis space `H`.